The Class Actions Law Review: Brazil

 Outlook and conclusions

 Class actions in Brazil are an important instrument for resolution of collective trans-individual conflicts, which are typical in current society.
 Brazil has over 35 years' experience in class actions and a well-defined system that serves as a veritable reference for civil law countries willing to put in place a legal framework for class actions.
 Class actions are largely used in Brazil to handle matters related to consumer relations, product liability and environmental law.

 However, as noted above, in terms of effectiveness, class actions in Brazil are undergoing a crisis, which is mostly due to a misinterpretation of the class action proceeding that has its basis in the ordinary rules of Brazilian civil procedure (which is strongly marked by an individualistic culture).

 In this context, the Brazilian higher courts are constantly debating case law, interpreting rules related to class actions and even reinterpreting rules on matters on which they were understood to have already reached a consensus.
-In the same regard, opinions have emerged into the need of a new Bill of Law to reassess the Brazilian class actions system.
+In the same regard, opinions have emerged on the need for a new bill of law to reassess the Brazilian class actions system.

 1 Sérgio Pinheiro Marçal and Lucas Pinto Simão are partners at Pinheiro Neto Advogados.

 2 Law 7,913 of 1989; Law 7,853 of 1989; Law 8,069 of 1990; Law 8,429 of 1992; and Law 10,741 of 2003.